 Corine Wegener, Cultural Heritage Preservation Officer

-As part of the Smithsonian Cultural Rescue Initiative team, Ella Weiner works with the Heritage Emergency National Task Force (HENTF) and the Heritage Emergency and Response Training (HEART) program.
+As part of the Smithsonian Cultural Rescue Initiative team, Ella Weiner works with the Heritage Emergency National Task Force (HENTF) and the Heritage Emergency and Response Training (HEART) program, and on special projects, including intergovernmental cultural heritage protection coordination and strategic communications.
 Previously she worked for the Smithsonian’s Office of International Relations on cultural projects and communications.
 Her research is focused on cultural heritage, international law, and museums.
 Ella graduated Summa Cum Laude from Tulane University with honors in political science and art history.